-In Casting Back: Sixty Years of Fishing and Writing, the former editor of the Nanaimo Free Press, Peter McMullan, conveys his passion for fly fishing in his native Ireland and on the rivers of coastal and interior B.C.
-Reviewer Ian Kennedy explores McMullan’s love of angling, the mystique of fly fishing, and the abiding appeal of the genre of books about fishing.
+In Casting Back: Sixty Years of Fishing and Writing, Peter McMullan, the former editor of the Nanaimo Free Press, conveys his passion for fly-fishing in his native Ireland and on the rivers of coastal and interior BC.

 McMullan began fishing for “coarse fish” — bream, roach, trench, and perch — while at boarding school in England.
 After a year studying in Victoria in the mid-1950s, he returned to his native Northern Ireland and landed a position as rugby and fishing correspondent for the Belfast Telegraph.
 That led him to travel all over Ireland writing about the two sports he remains most passionate about, fishing and rugby, and persuading fine sport fish such as brown trout and Atlantic salmon to visit the end of his fly lines.

 For the next sixteen years he wrote countless articles about fishing — even spending time on a commercial herring trawler on the Irish Sea and going after big game sharks off the south coast.
 Like any good Irish storyteller, he has produced some great yarns of rivers fished, of friends made, and of Irish hospitality.
 One of the forty-five pictures in his book underscores this, showing the rim of a thick, black pint glass of Guinness surrounded by red and yellow fishing flies.

 One particular story from 1969 illustrates how the passion for angling superseded even loyalties and religion at the height of the “Troubles.”
 McMullan and his family made a 200-mile trip south trip across the border so that he could report on a fishing competition in Belmullett, County Mayo, in the Republic of Ireland.
 That weekend, writes McMullan,